 This research study used descriptive analysis to determine the faculty members' demographic data.
 The internal consistency of each item's scale was estimated using the Cronbach's alpha statistic.
 The allowable value ranges are 0.7 to 01.
-Table 1 demonstrates that the didactic and pedagogical orientation, learner-centered orientation, subject-matter orientation, and teacher-centered orientation have acceptable Cronbach's alpha values of 0.822, 0.838, 0.808, and 0.807, while technology enrichment, respectively, technology transformation, and technology adoption had values of 0.851, 0.871, and 0.809 using SPPS.
+Table 1 demonstrates that the didactic and pedagogical orientation, learner-centered orientation, subject-matter orientation. and teachercentered orientation have acceptable Cronbach's alpha values of 0.822, 0.838, 0.808, and 0.807, respectively, while technology enrichment, technology transformation, and technology adoption had values of 0.851, 0.871, and 0.809 using SPPS.
 The values of each construct are over 0.800 when the composite reliability (CR) is taken into account, which is acceptable.
-The composite reliability values for didactic and pedagogical orientation, learner-centered orientation, subject-matter orientation, and teacher-centered orientation are 0.875, 0.885, 0.874, and 0.849, mation, and technology adoption were 0.900, 0.907, and 0.874, respectively (see Table 1).

-Discriminant validity is a concept in research that is concerned with the degree to which different constructs are distinct from one another.
-It refers to the extent to which a measure of a construct is not associated with measures of other constructs that it should not be related to, based on theoretical considerations.
+The composite reliability values for didactic and pedagogical orientation, learner-centered orientation, subject-matter orientation, and teacher-centered orientation are 0.875, 0.885, 0.874, and 0.849, which different constructs are distinct from one another.
+It refers to the extent to which a measure of a construct is not associated with measures of other constructs that it should not related based on theoretical to. considerations.
 According to Fornell and Larcker (1981) Table 2 shows the uniqueness of measurements for each construct that explains the discriminant validity.
-The average variance extract (AVE) and squared corelation (SCR) values for each construct were used to calculate the convergent validity and discriminant validity.
+The average variance extract (AVE) and squared corelation (SCR) values for each construct were used to calculate the convergent validity discriminant validity.
 The computed AVE and SCR values are both larger than 0.5 and greater than 0.7, respectively.
 Each construct's diagonal letters in boldface in Table 2 display the square root of AVEs, which must be higher than the numbers in the column below.
 Each value is higher than the value it corresponds to in the column below, supporting the model (see table 2).